Newton–Gauss line: Generalization

+If P is the centroid of the triangle ABC, the line is Newton–Gauss line of the quadrilateral composed of AB, BC, CA, and l.

 History

 The Newton–Gauss line proof was developed by the two mathematicians it is named after: Sir Isaac Newton and Carl Friedrich Gauss.
 The initial framework for this theorem is from the work of Newton, in his previous theorem on the Newton line, in which Newton showed that the center of a conic inscribed in a quadrilateral lies on the Newton–Gauss line.

 The theorem of Gauss and Bodenmiller states that the three circles whose diameters are the diagonals of a complete quadrilateral are coaxal.